ViviTurtle/Projects/CTF Writeups/RC3_2015/Top Secret/README.md

 ```

 It gave us the default database, information_schema and one other, TopSecret.
-Using the Top Secret Database, I tried to see what tables were in there.
+Using the Top Secret Database, I tried to see what tables were in there; -D TopSecret --tables (-D to choose DB and --tables to find tables).

 [table_output.txt](table_output.txt)
 ```